hortw1991/CS4300-Project-ExerciseSite/README.md

 * First page will be a generic landing page, listing new site developments, new workouts, and any other breaking news.
 * We will have a page of preset workouts allowing the users to focus on building strength, cardio, or various combinations.
 * There will be a page allowing you to search workouts by muscle type, bodyweight or free weights, benches, and various other options.
-* The fourth page will be a “workout recipe” page that allows users to build and combine custom sets of exercises.
-They will also be able to add this from the exercise search page above.
+* The fourth page will be a article page that allows users to view all or search for articles about the benefit of certain exercises
-* The fifth page will be a user-stored page where they will be able to view, select, and edit their own personal workouts.
+* The fifth page is an about us page with our information and our philosophy

 Our SQL database will focus on 3 types of data: user data (aka user stored workouts and settings), exercise data (individual exercises), and workout sets.